cashapp/redwood/samples/emoji-search/ios/README.md

 # SwiftUI

-The same app has also been built in SwiftUI
+The same app has also been built in SwiftUI.

 In `swiftUI/`, run `pod install` and then `open EmojiSearchApp.xcworkspace/`.